Summary: Discover our selection of salted cod at Bacalalo.

 | Flavor | Intense, sweet notes | Neutral, less intense |

-Always ask for the scientific name of the product.
-Authentic cod is Gadus morhua (Atlantic) or Gadus macrocephalus (Pacific).
-Any other name indicates a different species.
+Always request the scientific name of the product.
+Authentic cod corresponds to Gadus morhua (Atlantic) or Gadus macrocephalus (Pacific).
+Any other name indicates different species.

 Examine the geographical origin.
 The best cod comes from cold Nordic waters: Iceland, Norway, Newfoundland, or Alaska.
-Traceability is a key indicator of quality and authenticity.
+Traceability is a fundamental indicator of quality and authenticity.

 Indicators of freshness and quality